davidjoshua5753/Live-Kernel-Updates/README.md

 The idea of Live Kernel updates is to reduce system downtime, which can be costly and potentially take hours.

 ## WARNING
-### This bash script is incomplete and not final, and could damage your system!
+### This bash script may be incomplete and not final, and could damage your system!
 ### Be mindful to not test this unless doing so in a Virtual Machine, so as not to wreck your system!

 ## GIVEN: